nus-cs2103/website-base/admin/tp-expectations.md

  1. conceptualize and implement enhancements to a given product, and,
  1. have it ready to be continued by future developers

+The focus of the tP is to learn the following aspects:
+* ~~coding~~
+* working in a team
+* process/workflow
+* documentation
+* scheduling and tracking project progress, meeting delivery deadline
+* quality assurance

 <span id="tp-direction">

 ### <div class="text-white bg-dark p-1">Direction</div>